-The school' internal data shows that student behaviour, wellbeing and mental health were significantly impacted last year as we continued to recover from COVID-19 related issues.
+The school' internal data shows that student behaviour, wellbeing and mental health have still been significantly impacted as we continued to recover from COVID-19 related issues.
 The impact was particularly acute for disadvantaged students.
 We used pupil premium funding to provide wellbeing support for all students, and targeted intervention where required.
 We are building on that approach in our new plan.

 Teaching across the school is improving for the provision of disadvantaged students and this is a continued area of focus.
 Evidence based research and professional CPD will further enhance this during this academic year.
-The school's focus on improving oracy and reading is an area of focus for teachers to develop in their practice.
+The school's focus on improving oracy and reading is an area of focus for teachers to continue to develop in their practice.
 Use of CPD to further inform and share best practice in, will improve overall effectiveness of teaching.

 Our internal assessments during 2020/2021 suggested (based on external estimates from FFT) that the progress of disadvantaged pupils, compared to others, has widened since 2019.
+This year's results show once again an improvement on 2019 levels.
+This is the 2nd year this improvement has been seen.

 The GCSE results in 2021/2022 showed we had achieved some success with our Pupil premium students however a very small number of students (3 out of 21) had shifted the PP's results so it looked less successful than it actual was.
-The PP results this year have significantly improved from 2019 the last time students where externally assessed.
-They have moved to an ALP's score of 5 which is approximately national average.
-If the 3 outliers where removed this would be above the national average for PP students.
+The PP results last year significantly improved from 2019 the last time students where externally assessed.
+They moved to an ALP's score of 5 which is approximately national average.
+If the 3 outliers where removed this would have been above the national average for PP students.
+This year initial analysis has shown that the majority of PP students have achieved their target progress.